 Promiscuity – Prov 5:3-11 – she may be pretty and you may think that you want to spend the rest of your life with her.
 However, you don’t know her as well as you think you do.
 If she is like this strange woman in Prov 5, she will clean you out.
 And some of her friends might be in on the take.
 Notice the warning, “Lest strangers be filled with thy wealth,” [Prov 5:10].
 These include her boyfriend and your lawyers.
 Some Country Western songs tell the story right.

-Publicans – Lk 3:12-13; 19:2, 8 – some politicians, certainly not all, use their position to “exact… more than that which is appointed.”
+Publicans – Lk 3:12-13; 19:2, 8 – some politicians, certainly not all, use their position to exact… more than that which is appointed.
 They get rich, through the misuse of their office, at others’ expense.
 They “sell’ the office.
-When President Truman left office, he was offered millions of dollars to work for some companies.
+When President Truman left office, companies offered him millions of dollars to work for them.
 He turned down the offers.
-He said that the folks who wanted to hire him were not hiring him, rather they were hiring a former president.
+President Truman said that the folks who wanted to hire him were not hiring him, rather they were hiring a former president.
 He went on to say that he would not do such a thing to the office of president.

 Fiscal irresponsibility – Ps 37:21 – when you borrow, you are supposed to repay what you borrowed.
 The rise in our national debt is an indication that we are spending money that we don’t have and paying treasury obligations with borrowed money.
 Because of currency devaluations and budget deficits financed with more debt, our representatives are, in essence, stealing from future generations.

 Spoilers – Gen 34:25-29 – the spoilers in war can ransack a country.
 The defeated country is too weak to defend itself or negotiate for favorable terms.
 The victorious country takes what it wants, from land and minerals to wives and children.
 They are terrible thieves.